cwk30/cwk30.github.io/computing.md

 ****
 <a id="work"></a>
 ## Enlistment, and then signing on in the Signals formation
 After enlisting, my passion drove me to continue down this path in the Signals formation, as an Army regular.
+In the course of my training, I have attained the following certifications:

+* CCNA Routing and Switching: Introduction to Networks
+* Advanced Certificate in Network Operations Management, Monitoring & Maintenance, from WSQ Singapore

-I was trained in CCNA 1, Routing and Switching, and in the course of my work, has also set up and run various complex networks consisting of several servers with a sizable number of clients.
-I went on to join my formation’s push for cyber defence, and was sent for a multitude of courses to attain the necessary skills, of which include:
+As part of my work, I have set up and run various complex networks, consisting of several servers complete with a sizable number of clients.
+I later on went on to join my formation’s push for cyber defence, and was sent for a multitude of courses to attain the necessary skills, of which include:

-* Certified Ethical Hacking
+* Certified Ethical Hacker
 * Computer Hacking Forensics Investigator
 * Cyber Security Analyst
 * Cyber Security Incident Responder